WordpressPluginDirectory/block-bad-queries/block-bad-queries/readme.txt

 == Upgrade Notice ==

-To upgrade BBQ, remove old version and replace with new version.
-Or just click "Update" from the Plugins screen and let WordPress do it for you automatically.
-Nothing else needs done.
+Visit the WordPress Plugins screen, locate the plugin, and click "Update" :)

-Note: uninstalling/deleting the plugin via the WP Plugins screen results in the removal of all settings and email data from the WP database.
+__Note:__ Deleting this plugin via the WordPress Plugins screen will remove all of its settings from the WordPress database.